 Click Create to provision and deploy the new function app.

-These steps create a function in the new function app by using the Azure Functions quickstart.
+Next, you create a function in the new function app.

 Test the function

 In your new function, click </> Get function URL and copy the Function URL.

 Paste the URL for the HTTP request into your browser's address bar.
 Append the query string

 &name=<yourname>to this URL and execute the request.
 The following shows the response in the browser to the GET request returned by the function:

 The request URL includes a key that is required, by default, to access your function over HTTP.